felixwallis/genei-notepad-google-docs-exporter/README.md

 ## GNGDE solves two problems with Genei notepads
 Notes become messy and disorganised when adding highlighted text and summaries to a Genei notepad.
 They quickly become full of lousy punctuation, grammatical errors, and inconsistent formatting.
 Fixing these errors is time-consuming and tedious.
 GNGDE solves this problem by using GPT-3 to process notepad content and fix its formatting, punctuation, and grammar.
 GPT-3 can also summarise Genei notepads, distilling extended highlights from PDFs or lengthy summaries.

-A further problem with Genei notepads is that they currently do not have any GSuite export options.
+A further problem with Genei notepads is that they currently do not have any G Suite export options.
 GNGDE performs this task by writing GPT-3 processed content to Google Docs.

 # Setup
 ## Packages